protradingclub/bytecoin/README.md

 We build official x86 32-bit version for Windows only, because there is zero demand for 32-bit version for Linux or Mac.

-Building source code for iOS, Android, Raspberry PI, etc is possible (we have experimental `bytecoind` and `walletd` running on ARM64 iPhone) but requires major skills on your part. __TBD__
+Building source code for iOS, Android, Raspberry PI, etc is possible (we have experimental `bytecoinmobiled` and `walletd` running on ARM64 iPhone) but requires major skills on your part. __TBD__

 ## Building on Big-Endian platforms